 Equitable Economic Development

 Equitable economic development unlocks the full potential of the local economy by dismantling barriers and expanding opportunities for lower-income citizens and communities of emphasis.
-During the past three years, Wake County Economic Development (WCED), a program of the Raleigh Chamber, has worked closely with Wake County Government to better understand Wake County’s most vulnerable communities and how to support and promote economic mobility for these targeted growth areas.
+Wake County Economic Development has worked closely with Wake County Government to better understand Wake County’s most vulnerable communities and how to support and promote economic mobility for these targeted growth areas.
 WCED has recognized that as Wake County continues to grow in terms of population and wealth, there are areas within the county that are not experiencing the benefits of this growth.

 In collaboration with Wake County leaders and RTI International, WCED worked to identify portions of the county as “targeted areas for economic growth.”
 These communities were identified by using an index provided by the U.S. Census Bureau American Community Survey that measures poverty, unemployment, demographics, housing, and education.
 Once the communities were identified, WCED expanded its scope to focus on community sustainability and place/people-based strategies within those communities.